Nechir-89/pos-single-pt-server-v1/README.md

 - Two new fields have been added to payment_methods table (def, and active)
 - (note) field/column has been deleted from the table

+### Fixing bug: returning zero stock for non scan items
+- This will set client version to 2.15.2
+- Getting non scan items returns all stocks, zero and non zero stocks